TechTeam473/techteam473.github.io/about-us.md

 ---
 title: About Us
 excerpt: "We're a six person team who share a love of computer science.
 We host a wide variety of skills and passions that allow us to make incredible things.
-Our current project is Fable, an open world RPG filled with magical calamities and governmental tensions."
+Our current project is The Epic of Nalia, an open world RPG filled with magical calamities and governmental tensions."
 permalink: /about/
 ---